ChloeTT-LAO/Router-Search/README.md

 ```bash
 bash evaluation.sh
 ```
-or, you can just evaluate the results we provided by:
+or, you can just evaluate the results we have provided by:
 ```bash
 conda activate router
 cd src